SaiNikhil862/Ray-Romano-Contracting-Clone/README.md

 **🔗 [View Live Website](https://sainikhil862.github.io/Ray-Romano-Contracting-Clone/ray.html)**

-> **Note**: If the live demo link doesn't work immediately, you may need to enable GitHub Pages in your repository settings.

 ## �🏗️ About

 This is a website clone for **Ray Romano Contracting**, a boutique construction company specializing in home renovations, gut renovations, and multiple-unit combinations in the Tri-state area.
 The company has been transforming spaces in Manhattan, Brooklyn, and the Hamptons for over 25 years.